Trail Blazers vs. Lakers Player Props Betting Odds

 |REB

+- The 12.5-point prop bet set for Deandre Ayton on Friday is 4.2 higher than his scoring average on the season.

-- He averages 0.5 more rebounds than his prop bet Sunday of 11.5.
+- He has pulled down 12 rebounds per game, 1.5 higher than his prop bet on Friday.

 Rep your team with officially licensed NBA gear!
 Head to Fanatics to find jerseys, shirts, and much more.